What is the Child Tax Credit?

 Is the credit refundable?

-The Child Tax Credit reduces the amount of income tax you owe, up to the total amount.
-It is also refundable up to $1,400.
+The Child Tax Credit is nonrefundable and reduces the amount of income tax you owe, up to the total amount.
+It is also refundable up to $1,400 per child on any remaining credit.
 If you owe $5,000 in taxes and are eligible for a $2,000 Child Tax Credit, then your bill is now $3,000.
 If you owe $2,000 and your Child Tax Credit is $3,000 then your tax bill is zero.
 You may receive a refund of the remaining $1,000 credit by claiming the Additional Child Tax Credit.